 - Drive slowly through campus streets and driveways.
 Critter crossing!

-- Keep your distance from the cats; feral cat behavior is unpredictable.
+- Keep your distance from the cats; if threatened or cornered, their behavior can be unpredictable.

-- Do not disturb feeding stations or humane traps displaying The Feral Cat Program labels.
+- Do not disturb feeding stations or humane traps displaying the Feral Cat Group signs.

-- Become a volunteer in The Feral Cat Program.
+- Become a volunteer in the Feral Cat Group.